 Attach the sawtooth hanger to the back of your wall art and hang it on up.

 There you have it!
 Now you know how to make modern boho wall art using wood and yarn.
-I have a handful of easy, modern DIY wall art ideas in the works, so stay tuned for even more tutorials.

 Don’t forget to pin the image below for later!